fengb/zee_alloc/README.md

 Wasm only allows for allocating entire pages (64K) at a time.
 Current architecture is heavily influenced by this behavior.
 In a real OS, the page size is much smaller at 4K.
-Everything should work as expected even if it's not as efficient as possible.
+Everything should work as expected even if it does not run as efficient as possible.

-Upon initialization, we allocate an entire page for unused nodes (~5400).
-This is rather extreme and we should tune the first page to have some actual usage space.
+Each allocation frame consists of 2 words of metadata: the frame size and a pointer to the next free node.
+This enables some rudimentary debugging as well as a simple lookup when we only have the allocated data-block (especially important for C compatibility).

-For allocations <=64K in size, we find the smallest usable free block.
+For allocations <=64K in size, we find the smallest usable free frame.
 If it's bigger than necessary, we grab the smallest power of 2 we need and resize the rest to toss back as free nodes.
 This is O(log k) which is O(1).

 For allocations >64K, we iterate through list 0 to find a matching size, O(n).
-Free oversized blocks are never divided into smaller allocations.
+Free oversized frames are never divided into smaller allocations.

-ZeeAlloc only supports pointer alignment up to a page size — 64K in wasm.
-This ought to be enough for anybody™.
-Free nodes currently don't try to preserve alignment so they may be consumed by a division.
-Since we use the buddy system, blocks are automatically aligned pretty well.
+ZeeAlloc only supports pointer alignment up to 2x word size — 8 bytes in wasm.
+There are a few ideas to expand this to up-to half page_size but nothing concrete yet.

-Currently, when a block is allocated, it "disappears" from the allocator entirely and its node returns back to the "unused" pool.
-In theory this is more efficient since we can get away with fewer nodes, but it also means we can't track allocations.